 Hoʻopiʻi Falls are 2 waterfalls along Kapaʻa Creek near Kapaʻa on the east coast of Kauai.
 The falls were used as a filming location in Jurassic Park for the fictional site of the "Mano de Dios Amber Mine" in the Dominican Republic.

-It is not entirely clear whether the small walking trail that starts in the middle of the residential area crosses "Private Property" (i.e. private land).
+It is not entirely clear whether the small walking trail that starts in the middle of the residential area crosses private property.

-The short trail that leads to the waterfalls in about 30 minutes initially gives a view of wide pastures and the mountain ranges of Waialeale.
+The short trail that leads to the waterfalls in about 30 minutes gives a view of large fields and the mountain ranges of Waialeale in the beginning.
 Goats graze in the pastures.
-Another untouched piece of nature, for which Kauai has become so famous.
-Through fabulous forests and green-covered forest floors, you finally reach the Kapaa creek, which leads you to the waterfalls.
+Another untouched piece of nature for which Kauai has become so famous.
+Through fabulous forests and green-covered forest floors, you eventually reach Kapaa creek, which leads you to the waterfalls.

-The lower falls are more spectacular than the upper falls.
-Here you can climb around the waterfall, take great photos and take a bath under the waterfall or in the pool where the river flows.
+The "lower falls" are more spectacular than the "upper falls".
+Here, you can climb around the waterfall, take great photos and take a bath under the waterfall or in the pool where the river flows into.
 It is very quiet and peaceful here and perfect for a romantic picnic.